efayola/MICB475_25W1_Team_6/Meetings/October_16.md

 ## Agenda
 * HW for the week: proceed with processing data, **demultiplexing, denoising**, diversity metrics on QIIME2
- * ask Reetu/Evelyn after trimming and before proceedig with next steps
+ * ask Reetu/Evelyn after trimming and before proceeding with next steps
 * Project: Tracking fecal microbiome over cow development time points.
 * For proposal: explain why network analysis
-* run it as a single read, instead of paired -> because data is too big
+* run it as a single read, instead of paired &rarr because data is too big

 ## Notes
 * What to do with the data